-The Interdepartmental Hurricane Conference (IHC) is sponsored annually by the Office of the Federal Coordinator for Meteorological Services and Supporting Research (OFCM) with the goal to bring together the cognizant Federal agencies, together with representatives from the user communities, especially the emergency management community, to address and reach agreement on items of mutual interest and concern related to the provision of hurricane/tropical cyclone forecast and warning services.
-The procedures and agreements reached at the 55th IHC, which was held in Orlando, Florida, March 5-9, 2001, resulted in this publication--the 39th edition of the National Hurricane Operations Plan (NHOP).
+The Interdepartmental Hurricane Conference (IHC) is sponsored annually by the Office of the Federal Coordinator for Meteorological Services and Supporting Research (OFCM) to provide a forum for the responsible Federal agencies, together with representatives from the user communities like emergency management, to review the Nation's hurricane forecast and warning program and to make recommendations on how to improve the program in the future.
+The major objective is to plan and prepare for the upcoming hurricane season.
+The 56th IHC was held in New Orleans, Louisiana, March 11-15, 2002, and the new procedures, procedural changes, and agreements reached at the conference were incorporated into this publication--the 40th edition of the National Hurricane Operations Plan (NHOP).

 This edition includes a number of revisions and changes.
-Twelve action items were addressed during an open meeting of the Working Group for Hurricane and Winter Storms Operations and Research (WG/HWSOR).
-Seven of the twelve items were closed through incorporation into the NHOP as approved recommendations and/or changes.
-Of the remaining five, two action items were for information only, and three were non-NHOP related and are being staffed by the WG/HWSOR.
-The action items will be published in the Minutes of the 55th Interdepartmental Hurricane Conference.
+Thirteen action items were addressed during an open meeting of the Working Group for Hurricane and Winter Storms Operations and Research (WG/HWSOR).
+Eight of the 13 items were closed through incorporation into the NHOP as approved recommendations and/or changes.
+Of the remaining five, three action items were for information only, one was rejected, and one was non-NHOP related and is being staffed by the WG/HWSOR.
+The action items will be published in the Minutes of the 56th Interdepartmental Hurricane Conference.